Kuala Lumpur City Guide - Kuala Lumpur Travel Tips

 So, in our opinion, it’s perfect for a city break here, the perfect escape.
 You don’t need to carry too many things, just enjoy your time here.
 If you want to check the best fly tickets you can trust kiwi.com.
 Kiwi can help to find also best fly on your way home.

-You can spend good time in cars with locals and they can suggest you different places to visit which could be more useful then guides.
+You can spend good time in cars with locals, and they can suggest you different places to visit which could be more useful than guides.

 Things to know

 Never use your index finger when pointing at something as it is considered impolite.
 Use your thumb instead especially if you are dealing with locals.